natenka/pyneng-book-en/docs/source/book/12_useful_modules/tabulate.rst

 * dictionary list (or any other iterable object with dictionaries).
 Keys are used as column names
 * dictionary with iterable objects.
 Keys are used as column names

-The tabulate() function is used to generate the table:
+Function tabulate() is used to generate table:

 .. code:: python